Erasmus+

 The global context urges to move towards a green economy based on the same understanding of sustainable production and misinformation.
 In line with the UN 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDGs), the EU is implementing the Circular Economy Action Plan (CEAP), building block of the EU Green Deal, to become the first climate-neutral continent by 2050.
 Part of the CEAP fights against misleading green claims: the EU legislators are currently working on 2 proposals: the Directive on Empowering Consumers for the Green Transition, and the Directive on New Rules on Substantiating Green claims, addressing consumers and manufacturers, respectively.

-The Erasmus+ Project VETting Green aims at differentiating environmentally sustainable business strategies from empty marketing strategies that constitute greenwashing.
+The Erasmus+ Project VETting Green aims at raising awareness about the distinction between environmentally sustainable business strategies and superficial marketing tactics that amount to greenwashing.
 Thanks to a strong international partnership of footwear producers, VET providers and consumers representatives, the project will contribute to a shared understanding of sustainable practices and concepts to enhance transparency and avoid intended an unintended greenwashing from companies in the footwear and textile sectors and beyond.

 By the end of the project, VETting Green will facilitate knowledge among future and current workers in the sector, as well as among consumers of footwear and other textile products to be able to discern sustainable business models from those that really appear to be sustainable due to greenwashing marketing techniques.
 Moreover, the methodology to transmit such new knowledge on greenwashing will be more attractive for VET students and professionals thanks to digital tools with a learner-centred approach.